tkushner/nnSensitivity-hscc2020/README.md

 http://www.gurobi.com/resources/getting-started/mip-basics

+# INSTRUCTIONS FOR DATA-BASED ALGORITHM
 ## COMPILATION

+a) Navigate into the `DataBased` folder

-a) Modify the file Makefile.locale to set the flags HOST_ARCH and GUROBI_PATH
+b) Modify the file Makefile.locale to set the flags HOST_ARCH and GUROBI_PATH

 Note that on our machine ( 64 bit Mac OSX with Gurobi 8.1) we have the setting.